dhowai/portfolio-1-onewheel/README.md

 ### Acknowledgement

--   The Onewheel community on Reddit for introducing to the product and giving me the inspiration for doing this site
+-   The Onewheel community on Reddit for introducing myself to  the product and giving me the inspiration for doing this site.
--   My mentor for giving constant feedback throught the sessions
+-   My mentor for giving constant feedback throughtout the sessions.